-Don’t go too low: Your air conditioner doesn’t need to be set at a high level if nobody is going to be in the room for a while.
+Don’t set your air conditioner too low: Your air conditioner doesn’t need to be set at a high level if nobody is going to be in the room for a while.
 Set it at 75-80 degrees if you’re going out.
 You’ll keep the room cooler and cut power consumption.

-Keep it steady: While oppressive heat will make you want to crank up the AC, it’s inefficient to try to cool the room all at once by setting your AC to the maximum level.
+Keep the AC level steady: While oppressive heat will make you want to crank up the AC, it’s inefficient to try to cool the room all at once by setting your AC to the maximum level.
 Start earlier in the day when the temperature outside is lower and allow the room to cool slowly.

 Block out the sun: Give your AC unit some help by drawing the shades or blinds to keep the sun—and the heat—out of the room.

 Cleaner equals cooler: Check your air filter twice a month and clean it when necessary.
 Excess dirt and debris can reduce the efficiency of your air conditioner.
 Filters can be cleaned with lukewarm water and mild dish detergent.
 Accessible parts can be carefully cleaned with a vacuum and brush attachment.